 - The location of the graffiti

 - Any evidence you may have (a photo or video)

 Please note all details received will be treated in the strictest of confidence and not disclosed to the target of your complaint.
 We may need to contact you for more information.

 What happens next?

-If the graffiti is on council maintained property, a job will be raised for this to be removed.
+If the graffiti is on council maintained property, this will be passed to our cleansing team for removal.

-If the graffiti is on private property, contact will be made with the owner to request its removal.
-If this is not successful, a community protection notice will be issued requiring the work be carried out to remove the graffiti or the council will carry out the works and reclaim the cost.
+If the graffiti is on commercial property, we will contact the owner to request its removal.
+If this is not successful, a community protection notice will be issued requiring the work be carried out to remove the graffiti or then we will carry out the works and reclaim the cost.

-Offensive graffiti (for example racist, sexual or homophobic) will be removed within 7 days.
+Offensive graffiti (i.e. racial, sexual or homophobic, religious or political) will be removed within fourteen days.